thegeek-sys/Vault/Class/Multicore/Introduction to GPUs.md

 HIP is the AMD’s equivalent of CUDA and there are tools provided to convert CUDA to HIP code (HIPIFY)

 ### OpenCL

-open computing language is an open standard for writing programs that can execute across a variety of heterogeneous platforms that include GPUs.
-CPU, DSPs or other processor.
-OpenCL is supported by both NVidia and AMD.
-It is the primary development plaform for AMD GPUs.
+**OpenCL** (*Open Computing Language*) is an open standard for writing programs that can execute across a variety of heterogeneous platforms that include GPUs.
+CPUs, DSPs or other processor.

+OpenCL is supported by both NVidia and AMD and is the primary development platform for AMD GPUs.
 OpenCL’s programming model matched closely the one offered by CUDA

+### OpenACC
+**OpenACC** is an open specification for an API that allows the use of compiler directives (e.g. `#pragma acc`, in a similar fashion to OpenMP) to automatically map computations to GPUs or multicore chips, according to a programmer’s hints